AG-Peter/encodermap/README.md

 ```

 ## Documentation
-More information are available in the [documentations](https://ag-peter.github.io/encodermap/).
+More information is available in the [documentations](https://ag-peter.github.io/encodermap/).